CarlosVecina/Dystopic_Investment_AIgents/README.md

 The project is composed by two main components: data ingestion and AI agents.
 This README focuses on **the Data Ingestion & transformation, which is the final project for Data Engineering Zoomcamp**.
 For that, we need different information sources as:
 - Stock prices
 - Market news (both for traded stocks & pre-IPO startups)
-- Startup platforms (for now implemented Crunchbase)
+- Startup platforms.
+For now implemented:
+    - Crunchbase
+    - Product Hunt
 - Financial reports (TBD)
 - Newsletters & social feeds (TBD)